Teichlab/bbknn/README.md

 <p align="center"><img src="figures/batch2.png" alt="BBKNN" width="50%"></p>

-## Installation
+## Installation and Documentation

-BBKNN is available on pip, and can be easily installed as follows:
+BBKNN depends on Cython, numpy and scanpy.
+The package is available on pip, and can be easily installed as follows:

 	pip3 install bbknn

-The package depends on Cython, numpy and scanpy.
+An HTML render of the BBKNN function docstring, detailing all the parameters, can be accessed at [ReadTheDocs](https://bbknn.readthedocs.io/en/latest/).